cesear/Freelancer/README.md

 1. Implement UI tests using Snapshotkit
 1. Add search for a project by name (projects in progress only)

+## Bonus Tasks

-1. Implement Cascade when deleting a project so all sessions are also deleted ( ## Bonus Tasks )
+1. Implement Cascade when deleting a project so all sessions are also deleted
-1. Use combine in ArchivedProjectsTableViewController to fetch the data source ( ## Bonus Tasks )
+1. Use combine in ArchivedProjectsTableViewController to fetch the data source

 ## Design patterns